dfki-ric/ugv_nav4d/paper/paper.md

 - PreComputedMotions

 ### EnvironmentXYZTheta
 The core of ugv_nav4d is based on SBPL (Search-Based Planning Library) [@sbpl].
 The EnvironmentXYZTheta implements all interfaces needed by SBPL to enable ARA* based planning.
 The environment in SBPL is a state space which connects states with associated transition costs.
 A state is defined by the position (x,y,z) and orientation (yaw) of the robot.
-The EnvironmentXYZTheta uses a TraversabilityGenerator3d [@travgen3d] to generate a TraversabilityMap3d from a MLSMap, which classifies the MLSMap patches into traversable, non-traversable, and unknown terrain and stores meta data of the ground surface (e.g., slope of the patch, supporting plane, etc.).
+The EnvironmentXYZTheta uses a TraversabilityGenerator3d [@travgen3d] to generate a TraversabilityMap3d from a MLSMap, which classifies the MLSMap patches into traversable, non-traversable, and unknown terrain and stores metadata of the ground surface (e.g., slope of the patch, supporting plane, etc.).

 ![The Moon Crater and its TraversabilityMap3d in the Space Hall at the RIC, DFKI [@roboticsElab]\label{fig:crater}.](figures/trav_map_and_space_hall.png){width="300pt"}